kdb82/byudev-react-eportfolio/README.md

 ## Change and customize every section according to your need.

 #### Personalize page content in `/src/portfolio.js` & modify it as per your need.
 You will also need to modify `index.html` to change the title and metadata to provide accurate SEO for your personal portfolio.
+This is where you will change the TITLE of the site and the ICON of the site.

 ```javascript
 /* Change this file to get your Personal Porfolio */